longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

   ".local/share/freeciv21/scenarios" in the user's home directory; and the directory where the files are placed by running "cmake --target install".

-  (This does not affect where the server creates scenario files See the `--scenarios` option for that.)
+  (This does not affect where the server creates scenario files.
+See the `--scenarios` option for that.)

 HOME
   Specifies the user's home directory.